turingschool/backend-curriculum-site/module3/lessons/actionmailer.md

 * How to use ActionMailer
 * Send email locally using Mailcatcher
-* How to setup a third party email service
+* How to test a mailer is working

 ### Friendly Advice